concord-consortium/cloud-formation/s3-cloudfront-scripts/README.md

 ### Custom Header Update details
 For this section, we look for distributions that don't already have a custom header of Origin, and that have a bucket origin that has a public or public-custom-cors tag.

 Then we update each matching origin with the new custom header.
-There are some distributions that have multiple origins, so we need to check which origins need update in additional to figuring out which distributions need updating.
+There are some distributions that have multiple origins, so we need to check which origins need updating in addition to figuring out which distributions need updating.

 ## test-update-behavior